Costco Taiwan

 The Bubble Tea Phenomenon

-A word about the bubble tea station: this is not an afterthought.
-Taiwan invented bubble tea, and Costco Taiwan treats it accordingly.
-The tapioca pearls are made fresh, the tea is brewed properly, and the line moves fast but never disappears.
-Multiple flavors are available — classic milk tea, taro, matcha, and seasonal rotations like brown sugar and passion fruit.
-At NT$79 (~$2.50) for a large cup, it undercuts most boba shops while matching quality.
+Multiple flavors: classic milk tea, taro, matcha, and seasonal rotations like brown sugar and passion fruit.
+At NT$79 (~$2.50), it undercuts most boba shops while matching quality.
 If you only try one thing at the Taiwan food court, this is it.

 Notes

-- The seafood bake replaces the chicken bake
+- Seafood bake replaces the chicken bake